johnfedoruk/bangular/aio/content/guide/glossary.md

 Helps you organize an application into cohesive blocks of functionality.
 An NgModule identifies the components, directives, and pipes that the application uses along with the list of external NgModules that the application needs, such as `FormsModule`.

-Every Angular application has an application root-module class.
+Every Bangular application has an application root-module class.
 By convention, the class is called `AppModule` and resides in a file named `app.module.ts`.

 For details and examples, see [NgModules](guide/ngmodules) and the